-- A. Only the Managing Director and in his absence the Director of Finance or Monitoring Officer is authorised to sign forms relating to Juvenile Sources and Vulnerable Individuals (see paragraph F). - B. If a Chief Officer wishes to add, delete or substitute a post, s/he must refer such request to the Head of Democracy and Governance for consideration, as necessary. - C. If in doubt, ask the Head of Democracy and Governance BEFORE any directed surveillance and/or CHIS is authorised, renewed, rejected or cancelled.
+- A. Only the Chief Executive and in her absence the Director of Finance or Monitoring Officer is authorised to sign forms relating to Juvenile Sources and Vulnerable Individuals (see paragraph F). - B. If a Chief Officer wishes to add, delete or substitute a post, s/he must refer such request to the Group Head of Democracy and Governance for consideration, as necessary. - C. If in doubt, ask the Group Head of Democracy and Governance BEFORE any directed surveillance and/or CHIS is authorised, renewed, rejected or cancelled.